atbcb/ICTTestingBaseline/docs/19VideoDescription.md

 ### Video Descriptions - B19.1-video-description
 #### Rule Description
-Video-only content must be accompanied by descriptions.
+Video-only content must be accompanied by accessible descriptions.

 #### Accessibility Requirements
-Except when the Video-only content is a media alternative for text and is clearly labeled as such,
 * SC 1.2.1: Video-only (Prerecorded): Either an alternative for time-based media or an audio track is provided that presents equivalent information for prerecorded video-only content.
-* SC 1.2.3 Media Alternative (Prerecorded): An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media.
    * Technique G159: Providing an alternative for time-based media for video-only content
+   * Technique G166: Providing audio that describes the important video content and describing it as such

 #### Limitations, Assumptions or Exceptions
 * A description is not required for video intended as a media alternative for text and it is clearly labeled as such.
-* A text equivalent is not required for audio that is provided as an equivalent for video with no audio information.
-For example, it is not required to caption video description that is provided as an alternative to a silent movie
+* A text equivalent is not required for audio that is provided as an equivalent for video-only content.
+For example, it is not required to transcribe audio that is provided as an alternative to a silent movie.
-* The audio description is not required to by

 #### Accessibility Support
 * Requires an accessible video player